 Two corpse flower (Amorphophallus titanum) plants, also known as titan arum, bloomed in 2020 at the U.S. Botanic Garden.
 It was the first bloom for both plants, which were 8 and 4 years old.
 Photo at right shows the two blooms' growth as of September 1, 2020.

-As the Conservatory was closed, visitors were able to watch the corpse flower blooms growing on high-definition live video camera feed below.
-A timelapse will be posted.
+As the Conservatory was closed, visitors were able to watch the corpse flower blooms growing on a high-definition live video camera feed.

 About the 2020 Corpse Flower Plants